What is your goal as a wedding photographer?

 I’ve shot over 150 weddings over the last eight years and I haven’t missed one yet!
 I I fully intend for that streak to continue.
 Weddings are my priority and I will do everything possible to be there.
 My backup system is a group of wedding photographer in the area who would sub for me in an emergency.
 I also rely on my second shooters who are all well versed in how I photograph weddings and are prepared to step in if necessary.

-About two weeks after the wedding I will post a slideshowof your wedding set to music on my website.
+About two weeks after the wedding I will post a slideshow of your wedding images set to music.
 This consists of some of my favorite images and those that I think tell your story best.
 In about a month or less from the wedding day all the photos will be available for viewing in your own web gallery.
 The amount of images will vary but generally it will be between 600 and 700 images.
 Friends and family can order prints directly from the website and you can use the gallery to choose the photos you want to include in your album.

-All the edited images will be toned and Photoshopped to make the best possible prints.
+All the edited images you see online will be toned and Photoshopped to make the best possible prints.
 I don’t dramatically alter photos but I can cover up small blemishes and take out exit signs when necessary.

-I also do portrait work, mostly families and children, special events, parties and when it’s not wedding season, I do the occasional Bar Mitzvah.
-My other work is done in a similar style to my weddings.
-I prefer to shoot on location and using natural light.
-I think the best portraits are done when the subjects are in a setting where they feel comfortable .
+In addition to wedding photography, I do a fair amount of portrait work, ranging from corporate shoots to families and children.
+Throughout the year I also photograph special events, parties and mitzvahs.
+The event photography is done in a similar style to my weddings.
+For the portraits I prefer to shoot on location and using natural light.
+I think true personality can shine through when my subjects are in a setting where they feel comfortable and are beautifully lit .
+I also am a regular freelancer for my former employer The Washington Post, mostly for their Food section.
 Rates for the portraits are on my website on the pricing page.
 Pricing for other events is available upon request.